radleylewis/blog/pages/writing/banking_001.md

 Ultimately, that itch in the back of my skull that grew more and more uncomfortable with each and every waking day was the feeling that everything here had already been done.
 Here is why I quit my Hong Kong finance job and changed the course of my life through technology.

-Weighed down by regulation, the perfect scapegoat for incompetent, indebted governments, western financial institutions have become stingy and bureaucratic.
+Weighed down by regulation, the perfect scapegoat for incompetent, indebted governments, Western financial institutions have become stingy and bureaucratic.
 Constant talk of thinning the tail of low return customers has replaced the growth mindset that nurtured once relatively small accounts into high-value customers providing a justifiable return on equity (or these days return on risk-weighted assets).
 It's difficult to pinpoint where things went awry, but private conversations with historically embedded customers - all proud to do business with HSBC - almost inevitably lead to expressions of lament at a clear shift in priorities on the part of the bank away from the customer.
 Alas, HSBC wasn't alone in this, in fact, it's the cleanest shirt in the dirty laundry basket.
 Being headquartered in London with approximately 70% of revenue coming from Asia and one of the biggest balance sheets of any non-Chinese bank, HSBC exhibits a world-class risk department coupled with a unique loyalty to its customers.
 While American banks fled to the Fed during the financial crisis HSBC was far more well placed.

 No, the problem isn't HSBC, the problem is that **regulation has rendered western financial institutions incompetent in their core functions**.
 The allocation of capital to businesses increasingly lies with non-bank financial institutions less weighed down by excessive regulation and capital requirements.
 All of this has led to a feeling of protecting what one has, not growth nor partnerships with new businesses in pioneering industries.